Curvature and local matchings of conference graphs and extensions: Introduction

-After finishing the first version of this paper, we notice from a very recent preprint \cite{BCCST24} that the Lin--Lu--Yau curvature of the special case of Paley graphs $P(n)$ of even power order $n=p^{2m}$ has been confirmed to be $\frac{2+\alpha}{d}$ in an unpublished manuscript by Bonini, Liu, Semmens and Tran.
-Very interesting extensions to generalized Paley graphs have been carried out in \cite{BCCST24}.
+A recent work by Bonini, Liu, Semmens, and Tran \cite{BCCST24} proves Conjecture \ref{conj:Bonini} for Paley graphs $P(n)$ of even power order $n=p^{2m}$.
+Very interesting extensions to generalized Paley graphs have also been carried out in \cite{BCCST24}.